denncc/opioids-od-genome-analysis/README.md

 Opioids are now one of the most common causes of accidental death in the US.
 According to statistics, two out of three drug overdose deaths in 2018 involved an opioid, so opioid abuse can not only affect people physically and mentally but can also deprive their lives (https://docs.google.com/document/d/1JXWb1Bla8iqvyKl3EUxJcGAWBWTvqfO6rRhn1kzrOr4/edit#bookmark=id.p3zzn76i4h3).
 Opioid addiction has a unique background in that a large reason for why people become addicted is that patients in hospitals are often prescribed opioids to treat pain, however these patients wind up misusing their prescriptions and become addicted.
 This is a data science project curated by Cathleen Peña, Zhaoyi Guo, and Dennis Wu.
 This github repo contains the codes that are essential to conduct the explicit visualization on the raw data gather from NCBI.

+## Website

+The website that introduces the project is under https://genetics.denncc.com/

 ## Running the Project

 ### Pull the Docker Image